mchandler13/BoulderView/README.md

 # BoulderView
-Using Twitter to predict where photos are being taken, based on the text associated with the picture.
-MORE HERE
+In coordination with the City Of Boulder, I will be using Twitter to predict where photos are being taken, based on the text associated with the picture.

 ## Table of Contents
 1. [Early Steps](#early-steps)